LanguageBytes/Junior-Dev-Job-Search-Engine/README.md

 - Filtered Search (Location, Maximum Salary, Job type, Distance from location, Keywords)
 - A more detailed description page of clicked job with link to apply
 - A List of the top 3 tech hirers and where their locations are on Google maps
-- Google maps Search Map on description page so that they can find the exact location
+- Google maps Search Map on description page so that they can find the exact location of the company
 - Previous searches stored in Local Storage
 - Community Page with information